stuckonretro/CRTPi-Project/README.md

     Put SD card back in Pi and power on while connected to your output device Drop to the command line or connect via SSH and input the command "sudo chmod +x -R /opt/retropie/configs/all/*.sh" Launch back into emulationstation (if necessary)
-    If using a VGA666-based hat (anything other than RetroTINK) run 'Enable VGA666' from the Retropie carousel menu Reboot (VGA script will reboot automatically)
+    **If using a VGA666-based hat** (anything other than RetroTINK) run 'Enable VGA666' from the Retropie carousel menu Reboot (VGA script will reboot automatically)
+    Launch Retropie-Setup and choose "resetromdirs" from the Configurations menu

 Optional Instructions: